AriFordsham/GHCWiki/attic/building/build-system/new.md

   C files.
 The dependencies are normally generated into a file `.depend`, which is included as normal.

-- `package-data.mk`.
-Many of the components of the GHC build system are also Cabal packages, with package metadata defined in a `foo.cabal` file.
-For the GHC build system we need to extract that metadata and use it to build the package.
-This is done by the program `ghc-cabal` (in `utils/ghc-cabal` in the GHC source tree).
-  This program reads `foo.cabal` and produces `package-data.mk` containing the package metadata in the form of makefile bindings that we can use directly.
+- Makefile binding generated from `.cabal` package descriptions.
+See "Idiom: interaction with Cabal".

-Now, we also want to be able to use make to build these files, since they have complex dependencies themselves (in order to build `package-data.mk` we need to first build `ghc-cabal` etc., and a `.depend` file needs to be re-generated if any of the source files have changed).
+Now, we also want to be able to use `make` to build these files, since they have complex dependencies themselves.
+For example, in order to build `package-data.mk` we need to first build `ghc-cabal` etc.; similarly, a `.depend` file needs to be re-generated if any of the source files have changed.

-GNU make has a clever strategy for handling this kind of scenario.
+GNU **make** has a clever strategy for handling this kind of scenario.
 It first reads all the included Makefiles, and then tries to build each one if it is out-of-date, using the rules in the Makefiles themselves.
-When it has brought all the Makefiles up-to-date, it restarts itself to read the newly-generated Makefiles.
+When it has brought all the included Makefiles up-to-date, it restarts itself to read the newly-generated Makefiles.

 This works fine, unless there are dependencies *between* the Makefiles.
-For example in the GHC build, the `.depend` file for a package cannot be generated until `package-data.mk` has been generated and make has been restarted to read in its contents, because it is the `package-data.mk` file that tells us which modules are in the package.
+For example in the GHC build, the `.depend` file for a package cannot be generated until `package-data.mk` has been generated and **make** has been restarted to read in its contents, because it is the `package-data.mk` file that tells us which modules are in the package.
-But make always makes all the `Makefiles` before restarting - it doesn't know how to restart itself earlier when there is a dependency between `Makefiles`.
+But **make** always makes **all** the included `Makefiles` before restarting - it doesn't know how to restart itself earlier when there is a dependency between included `Makefiles`.

-Consider the following makefile:
+Consider the following Makefile:

 ```wiki
 all :